Adaptive Rounding (AdaRound)

 [ ]:

-DATASET_DIR = '/path/to/dataset/' # Please replace this with a real directory
+DATASET_DIR = '/path/to/dataset/' # Replace this path with a real directory

-Does AIMET have any limitations on how the training, validation pipeline is written?
-Not really.
-We will see later that AIMET will modify the user’s model to create a QuantizationSim model which is still a PyTorch model.
-This QuantizationSim model can be used in place of the original model when doing inference or training.
+• AIMET does not put limitations on how the training and validation pipeline is written.
+AIMET modifies the user’s model to create a QuantizationSim model, which is still a PyTorch model.
+The QuantizationSim model can be used in place of the original model when doing inference or training.

-Does AIMET put any limitation on the interface of the evaluate() or train() methods?
-Not really.
+• AIMET doesn not put limitations on the interface of the evaluate() or train() methods.
 You should be able to use your existing evaluate and train routines as-is.

 [ ]: